Justin Bieber, Drake, Kanye West Set To Skip The Grammys, Will They Be Missed?

 So, even if “Abelena” is part of the Biebs’ decision not to attend the Grammys, it’s more likely it’s because he is not on good terms with Gomez and The Weeknd, as opposed to any idea that Bieber is pining for his ex.

-Justin previously shared his ambivalence about award shows after attending the Billboard Music AWards last year.
+Justin previously shared his ambivalence about award shows after attending the Billboard Music Awards last year.
 In an Instagram post, he wrote, “I don’t feel good when I’m there nor after,” and also called such events “hollow.”

 Meanwhile, Frank Ocean, who didn’t even submit his 2015 album Blonde, won’t be going to Grammys because he reportedly thinks the ceremony doesn’t represent young, black artists.

-In that sense, another upcoming absentee, Kanye West, who has eight noms this year (and 21 to his name), reportedly believes he always loses when pitted against a white singer.
+In that sense, another upcoming absentee, Kanye West, who has eight nominations this year (and 21 to his name), reportedly believes he always loses when pitted against a white singer.
 West released The Life Of Pablo last year.

 As for Drake, the rapper also has eight nominations but doesn’t feel enthused to come off his tour in Europe to attend the show.
 His album Views dropped last year.

-TMZ notes none of the artists is angry about their individual decisions to stay away, but they simply think that the Grammys are out of touch and arguably irrelevant for certain artists.
+TMZ notes none of the artists are angry about their individual decisions to stay away, but they simply think that the Grammys are out of touch and arguably irrelevant for certain artists.

-It’s widely thought that Beyonce’s critically acclaimed visual album Lemonade and Adele’s massive seller 25 will clean up next month, with both songstresses’ set to make history if they win any of their “Big Four” noms out of their respective nine and five nods this year.
+It’s widely thought that Beyonce’s critically acclaimed visual album Lemonade and Adele’s massive seller 25 will clean up next month, with both songstresses’ set to make history if they win any of their “Big Four” nominations out of their respective nine and five nods this year.

 So, do you think Drake, West, and Bieber released their albums at unfortunate times with too-strong female competition and don’t think they can win at this year’s Grammys?
 Or are the male artists’ varied reasons for not attending valid?